auth0/cosmos/core/components/atoms/tooltip/tooltip.md

 - `default`: Is the default text to show in the tooltip (same as `content` in a normal tooltip).
 - `loading`: Is the text will show if the child button `onClick` handler is an async function (Promise) while it's loading.
 - `success`: Is the text will show when the `onClick` returns (if it's a sync function) or resolves (if it's async).
-- `errored`: If the text will show if the `onClick` is an async function and is rejected.
+- `error`: If the text will show if the `onClick` is an async function and is rejected.

 #### Example